syntagma/deepjson2csv/README.md

   -d, --delimiter [delim] Specify a delimiter other than the default comma to use.
   -p, --pretty            Use only when printing to console.
 Logs output in pretty tables.
 ```

-An input file `-i` and fields `-f` are required.
+An input file `-i` is required.
+If no fields (`-f`) are specified, the default is to use all the keys of the first object.
 If no output `-o` is specified the result is logged to the console.
 Use `-p` to show the result in a beautiful table inside the console.

 ### CLI examples